The Future of Evidence Management

 So, I would encourage you to do one or two things: I would get on their website and join their community of practice.
 It’s a place for evidence managers to have input and they will give you news, information, and updates about NIST activities.

-Trend number three, with respect to standards and best practices, that I hope to see in the near future, is for state associations to start coming out with some guidelines and best practices for how to accomplish things in your specific jurisdiction.
+Trend number two – I hope to see state associations coming out with some guidelines and best practices for how to accomplish things in your specific jurisdiction.
 Those will vary state by state.
 It’s going to be different in Texas than it is in Kentucky.
 In states where this happens, that’s going to provide an immeasurable resource for learning how to deal with very specific issues in your jurisdiction.

 I believe that there is no better resource for an evidence custodian than a state association.
 Belonging to a state association, whether it’s TAPEIT here in Texas, CAPE out in California, the Illinois Association of Property and Evidence Managers, or NMPET in New Mexico, that is the best resource for an evidence custodian working in that state because state laws are so very specific and very different.